Murugan-mady/flight-ticket-booking/README.md

 ## b)Admin cases:

-    i) Admin can add flight details - it require number of airports in the route ii)Admin can delete flight details
+    i) Admin can add flight details - it require code of flight, name of flight, number of airports in the route(from initial to final point), departure time and airport name(it should be in the format of <CODE>-<AIRPORT>). ii)Admin can delete flight details by using flight code. iii) Admin can view bookings of a flight between 2 dates using flight code, from date and to date iv) Logout

-Development details:
+# Development details:

 The web application was built using the following web technologies :